CremaFR/typescript-truffle/Readme.md

 ## Readme

-## Installation
+### Installation

 Clone the projet then

 `npm install`

-## Geth

-We are using Geth instead of Testrpc for our developpment because new web3.js doesn't support http connection.
-So we're using geth websockets

-install geth on MacOS

-`brew tap ethereum/ethereum`
-`brew install ethereum`

-### Installation

-TODO see geth

 ## Ganache

-[Ganache](https://github.com/trufflesuite/ganache) can be used instead of geth.
+Download [Ganache](https://github.com/trufflesuite/ganache) or use `truffle develop` to set up a local blockchain for development

-truffle.js is currently configured to use ganache so nothing to do right now
+truffle.js is currently configured to use Ganache

 ## Truffle